aashish108/spiritual-odyssey-blog/_posts/2020-04-21-krishna-and-arjuna-travels-to-the-abode-of-lord-mahavishnu.md

 tag: [Srimad Bhagavatam, Krishna, Arjuna]
 ---
 ## Intro
 A really wonderful and eye-opening pastime is when Krishna takes Arjuna to beyond the universe to the Abode of Lord Maha-Vishu.
-So,, naturally I did a lot of highlighting here.
+So naturally I did a lot of highlighting here.

 ## Krishna Takes Arjuna to the Abode of Lord Maha-Vishnu
 > [Lord Kṛṣṇa said:] I will show you the brāhmaṇa’s sons, so please don’t despise yourself like this.
 These same men who now criticize us will soon establish our spotless fame.